 There are several ways of identifying and defining important areas.
 This project is evaluating these methods to determine which is the most effective and will demonstrate how these methods can identify areas important for biodiversity.

 Areas important for biodiversity are a priority for protection.
 Image: dudlajzov/Adobe Stock.

 This project is assessing a range of available methods for identifying and defining areas in Australia that are important for biodiversity and determining how they align with proposed international indicators of the 30-by-30 target.
 To demonstrate how particular methods and existing data may deliver on policy needs, we will also deliver an example of how areas important for biodiversity can be identified using prioritisation methods with existing biodiversity data.
 This synthesis will help choose a final national approach and show how these areas important for biodiversity fit with other federal and state policies.

 Key research areas

-The project is being led by Professor Stephen van Leeuwen from Curtin University.
+The project is being led by Associate Professor Vanessa Adams of the University of Tasmania and Professor Kerrie Wilson of QUT.
 This project will contribute to 2 cross-cutting initiatives: